DegreeBachelor of Science in Nursing

 - Human Growth and Development

-Students in the summer start cohort must complete Pathophysiogy as a prerequisite course.
-All pre-requisite courses MUST have been taken within 5 years of admission and students must achieve a grade of B- or better in the course.
+Students in the summer start are encouraged to complete Pathophysiogy prior to beginning study.
+All pre-requisite courses should have been taken within 10 years of admission and students must achieve a grade of B- or better in the course.*

 See Undergraduate Admissions also.